NathanOpira/Air-Quality-Analysis/README.md

 MIT License - see LICENSE file for details.
 🙏 Acknowledgements

-    UCI Machine Learning Repository for the Air Quality dataset
+    UCI Machine Learning Repository for the Air Quality dataset.

-    The distance geometry research community
+    The distance geometry research community.

-    Mentors and peers who provided feedback
+    Mentors and peers who provided feedback.